 There is a type of cat tree that has multiple components like shelves, tunnels, or hides that fix onto the wall.
 This can be a great space-saving way to allow your cat to exhibit their natural behaviors whilst indoors, without compromising floor space in your home interior.

 How do you attract a cat to a cat tree?

 Leaving some treats dotted around the tree will also help to turn it into their new favorite spot.
 You can also praise and reward them for scratching in the correct area!

-Cat scratching posts are important for the physical and mental health of your cat.
-If you have a young, energetic cat, choose as large a tree as you have space for – they’ll thank you for it!
+Indoor cats technically do not really need a cat tree.
+But if you don’t provide them with a place to scratch, there’s a good chance they will start scratching up other items in your house.
+Since scratching posts are so beneficial to both the physical and mental health of your cat, we highly recommend adding one to your home.
+If you happen to have a young, energetic cat, choose as large a tree as you have space for – they’ll thank you for it!

-Just because a cat is declawed, doesn’t necessarily mean they can’t have fun climbing objects.
+While declawing is a painful and unnecessary procedure that we do not support, there are plenty of declawed cats around the world who can still benefit from scratchable objects in their environment.
 In fact, the extra verticality is something most cats thoroughly enjoy!
-Consider buying a tree with a ramp at the bottom, that way your cat can start the climb without having to rely on sharp nails for the initial pull.
+If you own a declawed cat, consider buying a tree with a ramp at the bottom, that way your cat can start the climb without having to rely on their absent nails for the initial pull.

 If you have a single cat, make sure the post is at least 100 cm / 40 inches tall to provide plenty of space to scratch and stretch.